ethereum/ethereum-org-website/src/content/guides/how-to-register-an-ethereum-account/index.md

 ### Can I send bitcoin to an Ethereum address, or ether to a Bitcoin address?

-No you cannot, you need two different accounts and receiving addresse with a different format altogether.
+No you cannot, you need two different accounts and receiving addresses with a different format altogether.
+This is because bitcoin uses a completely different technology.
+There are many EVM (Ethereum Virtual Machine) compatible tokens & blockchains that you can use with your Ethereum address.

 ### Is having my own wallet safer than keeping my funds on an exchange?